Other products

 In animals suffering from renal impairment use only following a benefit/risk assessment performed by the responsible veterinarian.

-The efficacy of the product is only established against the pathogens mentioned in Section 4.2 Indications for use.
+The efficacy of the veterinary medicinal product is only established against the pathogens mentioned in Section 3.2.
 Consequently, serious acute mastitis (potentially fatal) due to other pathogen species, particularly Pseudomonas aeruginosa, can occur after drying off.
 Good hygienic practices should be thoroughly respected in order to reduce this risk.

 Do not use the cleaning towel if lesions are present on the teat.